Binoy89/Binoy89/README.md

-- 👋 Hi, I’m Binoy Mondal, a student.
+- 👋 Hi, I’m Binoy Mondal, an Engineer.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Live in the Present.